ox223252/testManager/README.md

 #### *nbLoop* / *nbError*:

- These fields are used to store the number of test on one function and its fail number, it will be usefull when multithreading will be implemented.
+ These fields are used to store the number of test on one function and its fail number, it will be useful when multithreading will be implemented.

 ## Need to be done:
  - [x] added group test